Stamford Violation of Protective Order Lawyer

 In all domestic violence cases, courts issue criminal protective orders against the parties accused of a domestic violence crime – even if there’s no actual violence involved in the allegations.
 While a criminal attorney can assist you in filing motions to modify the order, these orders usually remain in effect throughout the duration of the criminal proceedings.
 Even if the protected person changes his or her mind, or does not request the order in the first place, only the judge can modify or terminate a protective order.

-What’s the Difference between a Protective Order and a Restraining Order in Connecticut?
+What’s the Difference between a Protective Order and a Restraining Order?

 While protective orders are issued by a criminal judge pursuant to an arrest, civil / family restraining orders are issued in civil court.
 An individual can initiate an application for a civil or family restraining order by filing an affidavit with the court, if he or she is being subjected to threats, abuse, stalking and other behaviors.